Why Dark Meat Is the Best and Most Nutritious Part of the Bird

 Final Thoughts

 If you haven’t embraced dark meat yet, now’s the time!
-It’s nutrient-dense, flavorful, affordable, and far superior to bland, dry chicken breasts.
+It’s nutrient-dense, flavorful, affordable, and superior chicken breasts.
 When sourced from regenerative farms, you’re not just feeding your body well—you’re supporting a healthier planet.

 Grab some pasture-raised chicken thighs and taste the difference for yourself.
 We offer both bone-in and boneless varieties.
 If you're more of a drums fan, get a 4-pack here.
 And don't forget our turkey drums, which have similar nutritional benefits.